PE and Sport Premium Funding

 Sports Day is a big part of the week, where the children have the opportunity to compete in inter- house competitions in the morning and individually in the afternoon.

-We have lunchtimes clubs set up with Mr Alexander and Mr Underhill, in which they provide provision to support chosen children who may need to develop their skills and to ensure progress, both with skills and fitness levels.
+We have lunchtimes clubs set up with Mr Alexander, in which he provides provision to support chosen children who may need to develop their skills and to ensure progress, both with skills and fitness levels.
 Also children may be chosen who could potentially advance their skills and performance.

 We are part of the Redditch Pyramid Partnership, which enables the children to experience competitive sport and develop sportsmanship.
 The events we are participating in this year can be found in the ‘Upcoming Sport Events’ section.